Class of 2018

 Margaret Lynch, piano

-Margaret Lynch (piano) is a junior from Charlotte, N.C.
+Margaret Lynch (piano) is a senior from Charlotte, N.C.
 In Fall 2015, Margaret won first alternate in Young Artist category of the North Carolina MTNA Competition, and in Spring 2016, she won first runner-up in the Dr. Sharyn Edwards piano competition.
 In February 2017, Margaret was a featured soloist in Carolina Performing Art’s “Glass at 80” festival, where she performed Philip Glass’s Piano Etudes.

 Margaret has coached with several major pedagogues and performers, including pianists Mitsuko Uchida, Pierre-Laurent Aimard, Robert MacDonald, Leif Ove Andsnes, Molly Morkoski, and Steven Beck.
 In Fall 2016, Margaret spent a semester studying solo piano in Vienna, Austria with Mr. Jan Jiracek von Arnim at the Universität für Musik und darstellende Kunst Wien.
 Margaret also studies collaborative piano and has worked with artists such as violinists Gil Shaham and Laurie Smukler, vocal coach Arlene Shrut, and the Brooklyn Rider quartet.
 Margaret is a piano performance major and Hispanic studies minor.
 Outside of music, Margaret is an avid runner and coffee drinker.
 Margaret is a student of Clara Yang.